AI-Cup-Kernel/js-client/README.md

   <li>download the repository and unzip it then open the terminal and use <kbd>cd</kbd> command to go to the project's directory </li>
   <li>run <kbd>npm install</kbd> to install all the project's dependencies</li>
   <li>run the kernel web-server and then set server_ip and server_port of the web-server in config.js file</li>
-  <li>put your code and logic for the game in functions inside main.js</li>
+  <li>put your code and logic for the game in functions inside main.js ( a sample code already exist in this file you can check it to learn how your code should be )</li>
   <li>finally run <kbd>npm start</kbd> to run the client</li>
 </ol>
 <h2>description</h2>